Tchaikovsky & Prokofiev

 with the Willoughby Symphony Choir and choirs from Barker College and Abbotsleigh

-The widely appreciated Ku-ring-gai Philharmonic Orchestra is spreading its wings to deliver two concerts in the marvellous acoustic of The Concourse which will not fail to leave audiences with a glow of awe and inspiration.
+The widely appreciated Ku-ring-gai Philharmonic Orchestra is spreading its wings to deliver a concert in the marvellous acoustic of The Concourse which will not fail to leave audiences with a glow of awe and inspiration.
 The Concourse allows audiences to be part of the full scale orchestral and choral sound experience but up close and personal.

 In this concert, four works will be presented by the KPO ranging from the newly minted to the familiar classics. eggshell by local composer and participant in the 2016 KPO Young Composers' Workshops, Kezia Yap, is a beautiful, delicate piece which will touch your emotions.
 The familiar and virtuosic Variations on a Rococo Theme by Tchaikovsky will be performed by phenomenal prodigy, 13 year old Benett Tsai on cello.
 Benett takes his place beside many other now famous performers as Outstanding Performer in KPO's 2017 Secondary Schools Concerto Competition, playing the artistically demanding Elgar Cello Concerto.